mui/material-ui/docs/pages/blog/march-2019-update.md

 *April 5, 2019*

-Here are the most significant changes in March:
+Here are the most significant improvements in March:

 - We have removed the old styles modules 💅.
 Be aware [of the difference](/customization/default-theme/#material-ui-core-styles-vs-material-ui-styles) between `@material-ui/core/styles` and `@material-ui/styles`.